tybor/nextgen-gallery-voting/readme.txt

 1. Remember to add the tag to the gallery template for image voting to work!

 == Changelog ==

+= 2.4.1 =
+* Fixed a bug introduced in 2.4, stopping the 'drop down' voting type registering votes.

 = 2.4 =
 * Added database autoupdater if there are changes.